florentpoujol/Daneel/docs/files/tutorials.md

 - [How to animate game objects](#animate-game-objects)
 - [How to use timers](#timer)
 - [How to know if an object is close to another object, or inside an area](#trigger)
 - How to create a clickable button with mouse over effects.
-(Mouse inputs, Tags)
-- How to allow players to enter their name (GUI.Input)
+- How to allow players to enter their name

 <a name="animate-game-objects"></a>
 ## How to animate game objects